gipritchard/Space-Debris/Space Debris.md

 # FAQs

-Q: How much damage do I take if my thrust action moves me into 2 spaces that both contain debris?
+**Q**: How much damage do I take if my thrust action moves me into 2 spaces that both contain debris?
-A: Each time your pawn moves into a space with debris, you take 1 damage.
+**A**: Each time your pawn moves into a space with debris, you take 1 damage.
 In this situation, you take 2 damage total.

 # Credits